 Rock UK’s Board of Trustees is responsible for the overall control and strategic direction.
 The Board is accountable for everything Rock UK does, including setting the strategic direction, scrutinising the performance and supporting and empowering the Senior Leadership Team.
 The trustees delegate management responsibilities to the Chief Executive and certain other functions to our sub-committees.

-We currently have six trustees on the Board.
+We currently have five trustees on the Board.
 They come from a diverse range of backgrounds and bring a wide variety of skills and experience to the organisation.
 They meet regularly to discuss and review Rock UK’s strategies and policies and receive updates from the Senior Leadership Team.

 Margaret Wooding Jones (Chair)